Slide Two

 Education

-In addition to offering events and resources to support Korean Studies educators, the Education team offers a Korean Language Program that provides eight levels of Korean language study.
-The Society holds in-person educational public programs on various aspects of Korea, and also provides customized training and resources for teachers and student groups.
+In addition to offering events, resources and awards to support Korean Studies educators, researchers and students, the Education team offers a Korean Language Program that provides nine levels of Korean language study.
+The Society holds in-person educational public programs on various aspects of Korea, and also provides customized training and resources.
 Our longest running program, Project Bridge, is an academic year enrichment program for select high school youth ambassadors that culminates in a ten-day study tour to Korea and a final community presentation.
 We have free resources for educators including lesson plans, publications, and podcasts available here.
+Additionally, twice per year we offer an Undergraduate Korea Study Abroad Travel Grant competition to help support underfinanced students realize their dream of studying abroad.

 Education